Vadoola/ignition_npp_tools/README.md

 It's pretty basic, and just uses a basic regex find a replace for all x and y coordinate values.

-As someone pointed out, I probably could have done this from within Ignition as a Python script...true, but I guess part of me wanted to:
+As someone pointed out, I probably could have done this from within Ignition as a Python script...true, but I guess part of me wanted to
-    * Practice some Rust / C FFI
+1. Practice some Rust / C FFI
-    * See if I could create a Notepad++ plug-in.
+2. See if I could create a Notepad++ plug-in.

 Why choose [Slint](https://slint.dev/) for the dialog box?
 I initially tried using the Rust [Native Windows Gui](https://crates.io/crates/native-windows-gui) crate since it's just a single simple dialog box, but I have a hi DPI monitor and I couldn't get it to respect the scaling settings.
 Out of the other Rust Gui options, the only 2 I've spent any time with were Druid (work has moved to Xilem which isn't ready) and Slint, so that seemed like the quick and easy choice.